ninori9/GraphGenerationBackend/README.md

 2. Transaction conflict graph generation (edges, nodes, and specific attributes (such as types of failure))
 3. Serializability check

-## Configuration

-The [config.yaml](https://github.com/ninori9/GraphGenerationBackend/blob/master/config.yaml) file should be edited by the user before using the application.
-The variables need to be adapted based on the Hyperledger Fabric network under test.

-If the application is used to generate graphs from a network deployed using [HyperledgerLab](https://github.com/MSRG/HyperLedgerLab-2.0), the variable <strong>HyperledgerLab</strong> should be set to true.
-Make sure the [connection profile](https://github.com/ninori9/GraphGenerationBackend/blob/master/blockchain_data/log_extraction/connectionprofile.yaml) matches the HyperledgerLab network.

-Otherwise, the path to the common connection profile of the network, which may be a .json or .yaml file, needs to be specified (<strong>ccp_path</strong> variable).
-Depending on whether a client and its crypto store are defined in the common connection profile (<strong>client_and_cryptoStore</strong> variable), different methods to retrieve the transaction data are used.
-By default, a connection is established without using a predefined client, hence the <strong>channel</strong> and <strong>certificateAuthority</strong> variables need to be provided.

 ## Data extraction

 All the code related to the extraction of the transaction data from the Hyperledger Fabric blockchain can be found in the [blockchain_data](https://github.com/ninori9/GraphGenerationBackend/tree/master/blockchain_data) folder.